DevTK0/Lightspeed-React/README.md

   if (isError) return ...
   ```

-### React
+### React / NextJS
-- Name your rendering subfunctions as render\<thing-to-render> (e.g. renderStatus, renderPosts).
+- Avoid using nested React functions (see [link](https://helderberto.com/reactjs-tips-tricks-avoid-nested-render-functions)).
-  - This does not include the main TSX component which should be named after the file name.
+- The main TSX component should be named after the file name.
   ```
   // server-status.tsx

   export function ServerStatus() { ... }
   ```
+- Server Actions
-- Server Actions should be indicated by \<name>Action (e.g. getStatusAction, createToDoAction)
+  - Server Action functions should be indicated by \<name>Action (e.g. getStatusAction, createToDoAction)
+  - Server Actions should be stored in a .action.ts file corresponding to the component that uses it (e.g. component1.tsx, component1.action.ts)
+  - Create a separate service file for each server action (name it \<component>.service.ts).
+All of the logic (including schema) should be in the service file for maximum reusability.

+- SSR
+  - The base component should always be SSR.
+Any client behaviors should be implemented in a separate .client.tsx file and invoked by the base component.
+This will ensure that the developer is always thinking about both client and server side behaviors.

 ### HTTP
 - APIs should be indicated by \<name>API (e.g. getToDoAPI, createToDoAPI)